h90barron/d3js/README.md

-An older repo expirementing with d3.js to create a reporting and data visualization tool for ACDI.
-Using jquery, jquery_tablesorter and d3.
+An older hacking around with d3.js to create a reporting and data visualization tool for ACDI.
+Using jquery, jquery_tablesorter and d3. hw1 through hw5 are expirements with different ways to visualize and collect the data.
+The primary purpose was to get a feel for what would possibly with d3